Exact Universal Chaos, Speed Limit, Acceleration, Planckian Transport Coefficient, "Collapse" to equilibrium, and Other Bounds in Thermal Quantum Systems: Introduction

-The oldest and, by far, the most basic variance type uncertainty relations\cite{uncertain,Konrad,Robertson,Mandelshtam-Tamm,lenny,Davidson,Anandan-Aharonov} revolve around the momentum-position and energy-time uncertainty relations (relating quantities that carry units) and their extensions.
-Similar variance bounds stemming from the Cauchy-Schwarz inequality include Bogoliubov's celebrated inequality that has proven to be instrumental in rigorously establishing the absence of finite temperature symmetry breaking in low dimensional systems \cite{MW} (and particular higher dimensional extensions \cite{naglass,harrisa,boundary-bounds1,topohigh}).
+The oldest and, by far, the most basic variance type uncertainty relations \cite{uncertain,Konrad,Robertson,Mandelshtam-Tamm,lenny,Davidson,Anandan-Aharonov} revolve around the momentum-position and energy-time uncertainty relations (relating quantities that carry units) and their extensions.
+Similar variance bounds stemming from the Cauchy-Schwarz inequality include Bologiubov's celebrated inequality \cite{Bogol} that has proved instrumental in rigorously establishing the absence of finite temperature symmetry breaking in low dimensional systems \cite{MW} (and particular higher dimensional extensions \cite{naglass,harrisa,boundary-bounds1,topohigh}).
 In the current work, we will build on elementary textbook type variance uncertainty relations in a systematic way.
 Our analysis greatly expands on the initial results of \cite{bound} in this direction.
 Numerous related illuminating (and, at times, much broader) forms of the uncertainty relations exist.
 The latter provide additional insight and finer detail into the consequences and extensions of the simplest variance type uncertainty relations.
 These inequalities include the penetrating information theoretic \cite{info0,info1,info2,info3,info4,info5,info6,info7,info8,info9,info10,info11,info12,info13} uncertainty relations that relate Shannon entropies to eigenstate overlaps (and, unlike the variance based relations, do not directly involve quantities having physical units).
 Other celebrated inequalities include extensions to Markovian systems \cite{thermo1,thermo2}, the information-time \cite{time-information}, energy-temperature \cite{E-T} relations, and many others.
 In the current work, already by using the simplest variance based uncertainty relations, we will derive bounds (Sections \ref{setup} and \ref{derive:time}) on rates of change (both temporal and spatial) of general observables in thermal systems.
+To avoid confusion in terminology, we note that while we introduce bounds on the general rates of change of local observables and their correlations, we will not touch on ``quantum speed limits'' relating to how rapidly quantum systems may evolve between distinguishable states \cite{Mandelshtam-Tamm,speed2,speed1,campo}.
 The derivations in this paper are aimed to be exceedingly transparent and non-technical with all details explicitly spelled out.
 At their core, our calculations will rely on obtaining ``local'' variants of the variance based uncertainty relations in many body systems.
 We will explain what the resulting bounds imply in trivial theories with no connected correlations (Section \ref{decoupled}).
 These relations will carry over to certain interacting Reflection Positive systems (Appendix \ref{sec:RP}) and, more generally, to every theory in which all connected correlation functions of relevant local Hamiltonians are positive semi-definite.
 Subsequently, we will turn to obtaining bounds for specific observables in general interacting theories and discuss their implications.

 Specifically, we will illustrate how our uncertainty inequalities lead to